jmcardon/tsec/docs/src/main/tut/index.md

 For version changes and additions, including breaking changes, see either [release notes](https://github.com/jmcardon/tsec/releases) or the [Version Changes](https://github.com/jmcardon/tsec/wiki/Version-Changes) page.

+### Note on milestones:
+All `x.x.x-Mx` releases are milestone releases.
+Thus, we do not guarantee binary compatibility or no api-breaking until a concrete version(i.e `0.0.1`).
+We aim to keep userland-apis relatively stable, but internals shift as we find better/more performant abstractions.

 0.0.1-M6 is here for scala 2.12+ and Cats 1.0.0-RC1!

 To get started, if you are on sbt 0.13.16+, add